 Covered in this course

-Week One: Anchor Scenes
+Section One: Anchor Scenes

 Fun fact: Fiction appears to run on the same neural architecture as dreams--which means that when a scene is strong enough, the reader's brain literally can't tell the difference between what they're reading and what they're actually experiencing.